Himanshi1610/BookMyMovie/README.md

 # Platform 9.75

-## This project is Movie ticket Booking System with a fan-fic theme.
+## This project is Movie Ticket Booking System with a fan-fic theme.